congdm/Patchouli-Compiler/README.md

 ### Here are some of my mistakes:

 + **Using Pascal instead of Oberon/Component Pascal:** WHO WANT TO USE THE LANGUAGE THAT IS FULL OF ALLCAPS!!!???
 It is not like that I am using Cee language or Cee-Plus-Plus anyway.
 Pascal is an awesome language!
 Long live Pascal lanaguage!
 **The result:** A total mess of pointer faults.
-Cannot track the origin of global variables => Rewriting all the compiler in Compenent Pascal.
+Cannot track the origin module of variables and procedures => Rewriting all the compiler in Compenent Pascal.

 + **Trying my best to generate x86 CISC code:** Optimize, optimize, MOARR OPTIMIZEEE!!
 **The result:** Confusing logic, wrong code generation, insanity ensure => Treat the x86 ISA as RISC one, forget about its CISC instructions.